The Gotterdamerung of The Griffin

 …but do you think Yoshitaka Amano’s concept for Ifrit was based on the Oracle of All Knowledge in 1973’s ‘The Golden Voyage‘?

 Hear me out.
-I’ve read enough of The Arabian Nights to know that Ifrit were never described as horned beings.
-Ifrits also have no special relationship with fire in the canon of The Arabian Nights; meanwhile, Final Fantasy’s Ifrit is always a fire spirit.
-And, well… just look:
+I’ve read enough of The Arabian Nights to know that the Ifrit were never described as horned beings, and that they had no special relationship with the element of fire;

-… I just love that they sent Sinbad to Lemuria.
-Pop culture was oozing occult resonance in this era.
+(… I just love that they sent Sinbad to Lemuria.
+Pop culture was oozing occult resonance in this era.)

-He claims to have learned about Mu from ancient tablets dating back tens of thousands of years, which are being held in trust by a clendestine priesthood distributed throughout the dusky temples of India and Tibet.
+Churchward claimed to have learned about Mu from ancient tablets dating back tens of thousands of years, which are being held in trust by a clendestine priesthood distributed throughout the dusky temples of India and Tibet.
 Sometimes Mu is cast as having brought about the downfall of Atlantis in a long-forgotten war between the two powers.

-Returning to our narrative, the fourth Doctor has restored his youth in the Fountain of Destiny and summoned a centaur.
+Returning to our narrative; the fourth Doctor has restored his youth in the Fountain of Destiny and summoned a centaur.

-Not just any centaur, mind you.
-This is a cyclopean centaur; gigantic and menacing, all primal strength devoid of compassion.
 In the film’s canon, this creature is evil incarnate.
-The crew despairs; it would appear they are caught now in the heart of the spider’s lair.
+The crew despairs; it would appear they are caught in the heart of the spider’s lair.

 Gaius Julius Solinus, writing in the 3rd century CE, said of the griffin: